 Barton Meadows Nature Reserve

 A new nature reserve, between Headbourne Worthy and Abbots Barton, has been created as a result of the Barton Farm development.
 It is managed by the Hampshire & Isle of Wight Wildlife Trust and includes a 2.75km circular path.
-Benches, information boards, and fencing have now been installed and access onto the nature reserve is via the footpath on Well House Lane, or at Courtney Road in Abbots Barton.
+Benches, information boards, and fencing have now been installed and access onto the nature reserve is via the footpath on Well House Lane, London Road, or at Courtney Road in Abbots Barton.

 More information is available at www.hiwwt.org.uk/barton-meadows.